tdr3215/odin-sign-up-form/README.md

 ## Description

 This is a mini-project for the [Intermediate HTML and CSS Course of The Odin Project](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form).
-It consists of creating a static web-page
+The task is to create a static web-page consisting of a sign up form using HTML5 and CSS.
+The design mock-up is included.

 ## Tech Stack